Shipping Hybrid and Electric Vehicles (EV): Questions and Concerns

 An all-electric vehicle (EV) runs on electricity alone.
 They are propelled by an electric motor powered by rechargeable lithium-ion or lithium polymer batteries.
 Unlike conventional vehicles, EVs do not have a gas tank or internal combustion engine.

-Both HEVs and EVs help reduce the burning of fossil fuels and cut emissions nearly in half.
-While there is still a large upfront cost to purchasing these types of vehicles, new data indicates that hybrid and electric cars may save drivers money in the long run.
+Both HEVs and EVs significantly reduce the burning of fossil fuels.
+The lifetime emissions for EVs are 60-68% lower than similarly sized gas-powered vehicles, and hybrid vehicles are 45% lower.
+While there is still a large upfront cost to purchasing these types of vehicles, data indicates that hybrid and electric cars will save drivers money in the long run.

 Is it safe to ship my hybrid or electric vehicle?